 Chinese evergreen plants include about 50 species, a genus of evergreen herbs or shrubs from the Aroid family.
+These tropical houseplants are native to humid regions and thrive indoors with proper care.

 It lives in the humid tropics of Southeast Asia, the Philippines, and the islands of the Indian and Pacific Oceans.